-27 M.A.
-Jessup, Extrinsic Barriers to Substance Abuse Treatment Among Permanent Drug Dependent Women, 33 J. DRUG ISSUES 285 (2003) (Pregnant women who use controlled substances "fear and worry about loss of infant custody, arrest.., and incarceration for use of drugs.").
-See also A.H.
-Schempf & D.M.
-Strobino, Drug Use and Limited Prenatal Care: An Examination of Responsible Barriers, 200 AM.
+27 Martha A. Jessup et al., Extrinsic Barriers to Substance Abuse Treatment Among Pregnant Drug Dependent Women, 33 J. DRUG ISSUES 285 (2003) (Pregnant women who use controlled substances "fear and worry about loss of infant custody, arrest . . . and incarceration for use of drugs."); see also Ashley H. Schempf & Donna M. Strobino, Drug Use and Limited Prenatal Care: An Examination of Responsible Barriers, 200 Am.
 J. OBSTET.
 GYNECOL.
-412.e1 (2009); M.L.
-Poland et al., Punishing Pregnant Drug Users: Enhancing the Flight from Care, 31 DRUG ALCOHOL DEPEND.
-199 (1993); W. Chavkin, Drug Addiction and Pregnancy: Policy Crossroads, 80 AM.
-J. PUBLIC HEALTH 483 (1990).
+412.e1 (2009); Marilyn L. Poland et al., Punishing Pregnant Drug Users: Enhancing the Flight from Care, 31 DRUG & ALCOHOL DEPEND.
+199 (1993); Wendy Chavkin, Drug Addiction and Pregnancy: Policy Crossroads, 80 Am J. Public Health 483 (1990).

-28 See Southern Reg'l Project on Infant Mortality, A Step Toward Recovery: Improving Access to Substance Abuse Treatment for Pregnant and parenting Women 6 (1993); S.C.
-Roberts & A.
+28 See Southern Reg'l Project on Infant Mortality, A Step Toward Recovery: Improving Access to Substance Abuse Treatment for Pregnant and parenting Women 6 (1993); Sarah C. M. Roberts & Amani Nuru-Jeter, Women's Perspectives on Screening for Alcohol and Drug Use in Prenatal Care, 20 WOMENS HEALTH ISSUES 193 (2010); AWHONN, supra note 6.

-consistently show that "fear of being reported to the police or child welfare authorities [is] related strongly to a lack of prenatal care."
-Even a small number of stories of women losing custody of their children or being subjected to state coercion may have a chilling effect on a woman's likelihood of accessing medical care while pregnant if she has used or is using criminalized substances.
-One study, for example, found that women who used controlled substances during pregnancy avoided or delayed care because they did not trust their health care providers to
+care."29 Even a small number of stories of women losing custody of their children or being subjected to state coercion may have a chilling effect on a woman's likelihood of accessing medical care while pregnant if she has used or is using criminalized substances.30 One study, for example, found that women who used controlled substances during pregnancy avoided or delayed care because they did not trust their health care providers to protect them from the negative consequences of identification as pregnant drug users.31